 Automated teller machines (ATMs) launch in the 1960s was another breakthrough for consumer experience transformation.
-ATM’s got evolved itself from just cash dispenser to fully banking service counter before reaching to its pinnacle and finally started disappearing after internet and mobile got introduced to consumers.
+ATMs got evolved from just cash dispensers to fully banking service counter before reaching its pinnacle and finally started disappearing after the internet and mobile got introduced to consumers.

 Mobile Banking and now mostly mobile app banking did the full transformation of customer experience i.e transact anywhere, any time from anywhere.